johnv02139/clujnio/README.md

 # clujnio

+Currently some wrappers around Java file functionality.

+Will migrate to something which provides similar functionality, but also a lot more, in a richer way.

+## Direction

 CLojure Unified Java New I/O.

 A Clojure library designed to make it easy to use files from Clojure, without